Every time I stumble upon my old GameCube games, I get flashbacks of late nights in college playing Need for Speed when we should have been studying.

 If you saved your WiiWare downloads and have been wondering what to do with them, you can install them directly in Dolphin Emulator using this option.

 Open File: This can be useful when initially setting up your game library.
-However, you’ll usually just go to the system’s channel menu and open games directly from there.
+However, you’ll usually go directly to the system’s channel menu to launch games.

 Add Folder: Here’s where you tell Dolphin where your games are stored.
 We’ll cover this in more detail in the section How to Add Games to Dolphin Emulator below.